Lai Chi Wo: Fung shui woodland

-The fung shui forest still exists thanks to the effort of the villagers in the past to use every means to preserve it, such as limiting the number of days for fuel wood collection and imposing penalties for the damage of trees.
+The fung shui wood still exists thanks to the effort of the villagers in the past to use every means to preserve it, such as limiting the number of days for fuel wood collection and imposing penalties for the damage of trees.

-The 5–7 hectare fung shui forest comprises thick trees and shrubs.
+The 5–7 hectare fung shui wood comprises thick trees and shrubs.
 Most of them are 10–20 metres tall.
-We can see the great bio-diversity in Lai Chi Wo fung shui forest.
+We can see the great bio-diversity in Lai Chi Wo fung shui woods.
 For instance, we can find wild animals such as the Masked Palm Civet (Paguma larvata) and Chinese Porcupine (Hystrix brachyuran).
 Moreover, more than 100 plants have been recorded.
-Ordinary fung shui wood species like the Endospermum (Endospermum Chinese), Schima (Schima superb), Lance-leaved Sterculia (Sterculia lanceolata), Incense Tree (Ardisia quinquegona) can be seen.
+Ordinary fung shui woods species like the Endospermum (Endospermum Chinese), Schima (Schima superb), Lance-leaved Sterculia (Sterculia lanceolata), Incense Tree (Ardisia quinquegona) can be seen.
 Other less common species like the Sampson Macaranga (Macaranga sampsonii), Lankok Fig (Ficus lankokensis) and Golden-leaved Tree (Chrysophyllum lanceolatum) have also been found.
-It is really of great preservation value.